Navigation and Search in C++

-Go to Usages of Symbol
+Go to usages of symbol

 The list of usages that you get with this command is the same as that of Find Usages.
 But this command is more convenient for symbols with a limited number of usages, in cases when you are looking for a specific usage and want to get to this usage without opening the Find Results window.

-Go to Base Symbols
+Go to base symbols

-Go to Implementation
+Go to implementation

-Go to Derived Symbols
+Go to derived symbols

-This command gets the list of derived symbols for the current symbol and lets you navigate directly to one of them, down the inheritance hierarchy.
-There is a similar command, Go to Implementation, which lists only implementations, without intermediate steps in the inheritance chain.
+This command gets the list of all derived symbols for a type or a member and lets you navigate directly to one of them, down the inheritance hierarchy.
+If you are looking for actual implementations and not interested in intermediate steps of the inheritance chain, use Go to Implementation.

 Switching between header and source

 For all symbols that have separate declarations and definitions, ReSharper displays the Navigate to declaration/definition action indicator on the left.
-You can click on this indicator or press Alt+Enter to quickly switch between declaration and definition of the symbol.
+You can click this indicator or press Alt+Enter to quickly switch between declaration and definition of the symbol.

 There are more ways to switch between a header and the corresponding source file and vice versa:

-- Ctrl - click the symbol name.
+Ctrl - click the symbol name.

-Go to Primary Template/Specializations
+Go to primary template/specializations

 If a class or function template has multiple specializations, ReSharper allows you to switch between the primary template/specializations.